p/seriamp/README.md

 there may be relatively few units manufactured that use a particular set of remote codes.

-By sending the IR remote codes via Seriamp it is possible to configure all of these receivers without having the correct remote control.
+By sending the IR remote codes via Seriamp it is possible, theoretically, to configure all of these receivers without having the correct remote control.

+I succeeded with controlling RX-V1500 in this way but RX-V1800 is ignoring the commands I've attempted so far.

 ### Remote Tone Controls